NoirTech345/MediaMagnet/README.md

 # MediaMagnet
 The MediaMagnet program is a convenient and efficient tool for downloading media content from YouTube.
 It offers flexible settings and user-friendly interface, making the downloading process as easy and convenient as possible.
 Download video previews: This function allows you to download video previews from YouTube.
-Just paste the link to the video and the program will automatically download the preview.
+Just paste the link to the video and the program will automatically download the preview/video/music

     Download video: With this function you can download videos from YouTube.
 The program offers a choice of video quality (240p, 360p, 480p, 720p) and you can choose which quality you want.